New This Year

 Speaking of barcodes, this system is so great!
 However, be sure that your printer is printing the barcodes correctly.
 Too light, too dark, or misaligned and it will not scan.
 We can manually enter your info in, but in order to keep the lines moving and insure proper credit, do your best to get a good barcode printed.
 The system will format 10 tags per sheet of paper.

-IMPORTANT: Please print your tags on 65 lb.
+IMPORTANT: Please print your tags on AVERY 8465 labels or 65 lb.
 WHITE/PASTEL/LIGHT COLORED Coverstock.

 DO NOT cover the barcode with tape, even if it is clear tape as this interferes with the scanners.

 DO NOT use dark or brightly colored paper.
 These colors do not scan!

 Face your clothing items on the hanger with the hanger facing left (as pictured) like a question mark. ?